odysseyalive/jstack/templates/shared/docs/user-guide.md

 ### Backups

-Template sites are included in JarvisJR Stack backups:
+Template sites are included in COMPASS Stack backups:

 ```bash
 # Create backup including all sites